-A Kinesthetic Awareness of Sounds
+Kinesthetic Awareness of Sounds

 Distinguish and Identify Sounds

-Blend Words into Compound Words
+Blend Two Words Into a Compound Word

-One-Syllable Words Without a Consonant Blend
+Blend One-Syllable Words Without a Consonant Blend

 Blend Two Consonants

 Many students struggle to read words with consonant blends.
-By practicing the skill of blending consonants auditorily in isolation, students develop a foundational skill needed to decode these words.
+By practicing the skill of blending consonants in isolation, students develop a foundational skill needed to decode these words.

-Blend One-Syllable Words with a Consonant Blend
+Blend One-Syllable Words With a Consonant Blend

-Segment One-Syllable Words with a Consonant Blend
+Segment One-Syllable Words

-Blend Two-Syllable Words
+Blend Multi-Syllable Words

-Segment Two-Syllable Words
+Segment Multi-Syllable Words